 How to ensure the necessary revenues?
 If retail revenues from these rates are insufficient to cover costs going forward, the CPUC should reduce the baseline level by a sufficient percentage to increase revenues (consumers should be provided with a one-month notice to attempt to make adjustments).

-INSERT TABLE ON HOW ENRON’S BASELINE CHANGES GIVEN 3 CENT INCREASE IS INSUFFICIENT
+Baseline Changes Assuming .25 cent Increase in Surcharge